pitosalas/cleancont/output/2022-01-23-why-skyscrapers-are-so-short-8211-works-in-progress.md

 ---
 title: "Why skyscrapers are so short – Works in Progress"
-subtitle: "[ Why skyscrapers are so short – Works in Progress](https://www.worksinprogress.co/issue/why-skyscra..."
+subtitle: "Why skyscrapers are so short – Works in Progress"
 category: "61"
 tags: []
 date: "2022-01-23"